leonardocuellargold/AWS_mini_projects/Data_Pipeline/README.md

 ---

-## Interview Talking Point

-“I built a local data-pipeline demo using Kinesis → Lambda → S3 in LocalStack.
-It showed me how event-driven systems scale better than synchronous APIs, and how cloud services interconnect in real-time architectures that support modernization efforts.”

----

 ## Next Steps

 - Once you confirm you see the object in S3, continue to Mini-Project 5 — Containerized Microservice (ECR + ECS).